New iterative algorithms for estimation of item functioning: Real data examples

-This study demonstrated the estimation on a real-data example of the PROMIS Anxiety scale\footnote{http://www.nihpromis.org} dataset.
-The dataset consisted of responses to 29 Likert-type questions (1 = Never, 2 = Rarely, 3 = Sometimes, 4 = Often, and 5 = Always) from 766 respondents.
-Additionally, the dataset included information on the respondents' age (0 = Younger than 65 and 1 = 65 and older), gender (0 = Male and 1 = Female), and education (0 = Some college or higher and 1 = High school or lower).
+The Anxiety dataset consisted of responses to 29 Likert-type questions (1 = Never, 2 = Rarely, 3 = Sometimes, 4 = Often, and 5 = Always) from 766 respondents.
+Additionally, the dataset included information on the respondents' age, education, and gender (0 = Male and 1 = Female).

-For this work, item responses were dichotomised as follows: 0 = Never (i.e., response $= 1$ on original scale) or 1 = At least rarely (i.e., response $\geq 2$ on original scale).
-The overall level of anxiety was calculated as a standardised sum of non-dichotomized item responses.
-This work considered the simple 4\gls{pl} model \eqref{eq:4PL:simple} and the group-specific 4\gls{pl} model \eqref{eq:4PL:dif} using all four estimation methods: \gls{nls}, \gls{ml}, the \gls{em} algorithm, and the algorithm based on \gls{plf}.
-In both models, the computed overall level of anxiety was used as the matching criterion $X_p$.
-In the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}, respondents' genders were included as the grouping variable $G_p$.
 Overall, there were 369 male participants and 397 female participants.

+For this work, item responses were dichotomized as follows: 0 was assigned to response Never (i.e., response $= 1$ on the original scale), while 1 was given to responses Rarely and more often (i.e., response $\geq 2$ on the original scale).